 Matt has established a strong working relationship with ONT which led to his early access to a method for achieving the goal of targeting the region of interest in patient samples.
 Funding for a small pilot study was obtained from the Sheffield Biomedical Research Centre (BRC), to increase sample numbers and assess the method’s viability to replace current diagnostic tests.

-The department was also able to purchase a new higher throughput sequencing platform from ONT which has opened new lines of research, with the ability to investigate several cell lines and model organisms carrying the human C9ORF72 gene and expansion.
+The Division was also able to purchase a new higher throughput sequencing platform from ONT which has opened new lines of research, with the ability to investigate several cell lines and model organisms carrying the human C9ORF72 gene and expansion.
 An industrial collaboration has followed with a drug company based in the USA, which is currently running a clinical trial for the treatment C9ORF72 related MND, using the method Matt developed to genotype patients in the study.

 Matt’s development of applications using this technology has allowed methods to be offered to other researchers both within and external to the University, often with better value for money when compared with other traditional sequencing services.
 Microbiome sequencing, in particular, has generated significant interest across the University.